Where The Name Says It All

 Emma Ware has been a certified nutritionist, clinical homeopath, and doctor of holistic nutrition for over seventeen years.
 Additionally, she is certified in Zone for weight loss, which teaches the art of combining proteins, starches and fats optimally, and is, according to Emma, one of the best programs for balancing foods for weight loss.

 With her business, Common Sense Eating, Emma helps people navigate through the complex world of food choices to achieve their health goals.
-Today, the majority of requests which she receives center on weight loss, and diabetes, cholesterol and blood pressure management.
+Today, the majority of requests which she receives center around the topics of weight loss, diabetes, cholesterol and blood pressure management.

 “When you change these aspects of your health, you change and shift everything,” Emma says.
 “And in my approach to help clients get there, the name of my business really says it all.”